caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 ## Objects

-An `object` is a self-contained, generalized data structure. `objects` typically have both `attributes` (which describe the data contained therein) and `methods` (functions which belong to the `object` and act on the `object`'s which allows everything to be assigned to a variable or passed to a function as a parameter.
+An `object` is a self-contained, generalized data structure. `objects` typically have both `attributes` (which describe the data contained therein) and `methods` (functions which belong to the `object` and act on the `object`s data) which allows everything to be assigned to a variable or passed to a function as a parameter.

 #### Display all attributes with dir(self)
 ```python